thcorre/phnog2025-workshop/README.md

     - a CLOS model:
         - 2x spines (spine1|spine2) and 3 leaf switches (leaf1|leaf2|leaf3)
   - IPv6 BGP unnumbered configured in the underlay
-  - DCGW Integration in the DC (dcgw1|dcgw2)
-  - Linux clients are attached to both the GRT and VPRN services allowing a full mesh of traffic
+  - Linux clients are attached to L2 EVPN service allowing a full mesh of traffic
   - a fully working telemetry stack (gNMIc/prometheus/grafana)

 ### Help!
 I've bricked my lab, how do I redeploy?